Cohomology of Tanabe algebras: (Co)homology of Tanabe algebras, totally propagating partition algebras and the uniform block algebras

+\begin{lem} Let $A$ be a subalgebra of $P_n(\delta)$ such that \begin{itemize} \item $A$ is spanned $k$-linearly by a basis of diagrams, \item $A$ contains no diagrams with isolated vertices, and \item $A$ contains all the elements of the form $\nu_{a,b}$. \end{itemize} Then the left ideals $A\cap L_{i,j}$ form a $k$-free idempotent cover of the two-sided ideal $A\cap I_{n-1}$ whose height is equal to its width. \end{lem} \begin{proof} We begin by showing that the left ideals $A\cap L_{i,j}$ cover the two-sided ideal $A\cap I_{n-1}$.

-If a partition lies in $L_{i,j}$, it contains a connected component with at least two vertices in the right-hand column and so can have at most $n-1$ propagating components.
-Therefore, the partition lies in $I_{n-1}$.
-This is true for all three cases.
+If a basis diagram lies in $A\cap L_{i,j}$, it contains a connected component with at least two vertices in the right-hand column and so can have at most $n-1$ propagating components.
+Therefore, the basis diagram lies in $A\cap I_{n-1}$.
+Conversely, a basis diagram in $A\cap I_{n-1}$ contains at most $n-1$ propagating components.
+Since we cannot have isolated vertices, this means that at least two vertices in the right-hand column must be in the same connected component.
+Hence the diagram must lie in some $A\cap L_{i,j}$.